 Shocking your pool at regular intervals is important but it will not be very effective if you do not run your pool pump long enough to allow it to do its work.
 So how long should you run the filter after shocking the pool?

 You should run your pool pump for a minimum of 6 hours after shocking, although running it for a full 24 hours after you putting shock in the pool is often recommended.
 This is to ensure that not only is the shock thoroughly mixed around the pool but also that the filter will remove any dead germs or algae killed by the shock.

-If you shocked your pool but didn’t run the pool pump then the concentrated chlorine would not be mixed thoroughly with the pool water so you would have areas of very high concentration.
+If you shocked your pool but didn’t run the pool filter then the concentrated chlorine would not be mixed thoroughly with the pool water so you would have areas of very high concentration.
 Not only would this mean the shocking would not be so effective but potentially the very concentrated chlorine might damage the pool.

-Also, without the pump running, and therefore the filter system not working, any dead algae etc will not be filtered out.
+Also, without the pump running, and therefore the pool filter system not working, any dead algae etc will not be filtered out.